Spousal Benefits

 The Error: Thinking spousal benefits are "extra" money on top of your spouse's benefit.

 Reality: Spousal benefits don't stack-you get the higher of your own or spousal benefit, and claiming spousal benefits doesn't reduce your spouse's benefit.
+For a full breakdown of the most common misconceptions about how Social Security works, see our Social Security myths guide, and for the specific myth about both spouses receiving full benefits, see our both-spouses full benefit myth guide.

 Better Approach: Understand you're choosing between benefits, not adding them together.